Therapeutic Yoga Method

 The Therapeutic Yoga Method activates the body's natural healing intelligence through four key systems:

-• A prevalent myth suggests that yoga merely stretches the muscles.
-However, muscles don't stretch in the traditional sense; they release.
-Current research indicates that stretching doesn't permanently elongate muscles.
-Instead, it reconditions the nervous system to handle greater muscle extension without triggering pain.
-Therapeutic Yoga uses specific movements and props to apply pressure to specific areas of the body.
-Pressure helps to dissolve restrictions, enhance circulation and facilitate muscle release that supports a broader range of motion.
+• A common myth is that yoga simply stretches muscles.
+In reality, muscles don’t stretch in the traditional sense; they release.
+Current research shows that stretching doesn’t permanently elongate muscles but instead helps the nervous system adapt to handle greater muscle extension without triggering pain signals.

 FAQ